aaacrophobia/edx-documentation/en_us/shared/students/SFD_content_availability.rst

     :width: 600
     :alt: A course section with a prerequisite that has not been fulfilled.

-After you have fulfilled the prerequisite, that section is displayed in the course outline with an unlocked icon, and you can open and complete that section.
+After you have fulfilled a section's prerequisite, the section is displayed in the course outline with an unlocked icon, and you can open and complete that section.

   .. image:: ../../shared/images/lms-unlocked-content.png
     :width: 438